 Choose Your Pot Size Carefully

 Picking the right size of container for your tree or shrub can be a bit tricky at first.
 You do not want one that is too small, of course, as this will leave little room for root growth and it is likely to become rootbound and struggle or die.
 Since it is a large plant, you might naturally think to place it in a very large container so it will have room even when it is fully grown.

 You can definitely run into problems if the pot is too large for the plant’s current size.
 When there is an abundance of soil present and not enough roots to take up the water, it can retain moisture for too long and cause root rots that can ultimately kill the plant.

 For best results, plan on moving up in 2” increments every couple of years until it reaches maturity.
 Repot sooner if you notice roots escaping from the drainage holes.
-If it is rootbound when you change containers, perform root pruning by use a box cutter or other sharp instrument to score along the sides of the root ball and remove the mass of roots.
+If it is rootbound when you change containers, perform root pruning by using a box cutter or other sharp instrument to score along the sides of the root ball and remove the mass of roots.
 This will stimulate new root growth and keep the plant healthier.

 Drainage is Essential

-Even if you have the correct size of container, you can run into root rot and other problems if there are not enough drainage openings present.
+Even if you have the correct size of the container, you can run into root rot and other problems if there are not enough drainage openings present.
 Check your pot and use a drill to create more as needed.

 Protect the Roots in Freezing Weather